 Yes.
 Dr. Moore can repair or replace a damaged filling.
 If you have old, leaking or damaged silver fillings we can replace them with natural looking white fillings for an instant smile makeover.

 Composite resin fillings are easier to repair than more traditional options, made from safe materials that will not present any concerns if damage occurs.

 Routine dental care plays an important role in the maintenance of your oral health and the integrity of dental fillings.
-Visiting with Dr. Moore on a regular basis enables our team to spot any signs of damage or instability early on, when conservative measures can resolve the issue.
+Visiting with our dentist in Charlotte, NC on a regular basis enables our dental care team to spot any signs of damage or instability early on, when conservative measures can resolve the issue.